mdn/content/files/en-us/learn/javascript/client-side_web_apis/drawing_graphics/index.md

 Let's look at a simple example of how to create something with a WebGL library.
 We'll choose [Three.js](/en-US/docs/Games/Techniques/3D_on_the_web/Building_up_a_basic_demo_with_Three.js), as it is one of the most popular ones.
 In this tutorial we'll create the 3D spinning cube we saw earlier.

-1. To start with, make a local copy of [index.html](https://github.com/mdn/learning-area/blob/master/javascript/apis/drawing-graphics/threejs-cube/index.html) in a new folder, then save a copy of [metal003.png](https://github.com/mdn/learning-area/blob/master/javascript/apis/drawing-graphics/threejs-cube/metal003.png) in the same folder.
+1. To start with, make a local copy of [threejs-cube/index.html](https://github.com/mdn/learning-area/blob/main/javascript/apis/drawing-graphics/threejs-cube/index.html) in a new folder, then save a copy of [metal003.png](https://github.com/mdn/learning-area/blob/main/javascript/apis/drawing-graphics/threejs-cube/metal003.png) in the same folder.
 This is the image we'll use as a surface texture for the cube later on.
-2. Next, create a new file called `main.js`, again in the same folder as before.
+2. Next, create a new file called `script.js`, again in the same folder as before.
-3. If you open `index.html` in your code editor, you'll see that it has two {{htmlelement("script")}} elements — the first one attaching `three.min.js` to the page, and the second one attaching our `main.js` file to the page.
-You need to [download the three.min.js library](https://raw.githubusercontent.com/mrdoob/three.js/dev/build/three.min.js) and save it in the same directory as before.
+3. Next, you need to [download the three.min.js library](https://raw.githubusercontent.com/mrdoob/three.js/dev/build/three.min.js) and save it in the same directory as before.
-4. Now we've got `three.js` attached to our page, we can start to write JavaScript that makes use of it into `main.js`.
+4. Now we've got `three.js` attached to our page, we can start to write JavaScript that makes use of it into `script.js`.
 Let's start by creating a new scene — add the following into your main.js file:

     ```js
     const scene = new THREE.Scene();